SKSingh0703/Sachin-PortFolio/README.md

 4) Node.js: JavaScript runtime environment for server-side scripting.
 5) Lottie: Used for animations to enhance user experience.
 6) JavaScript: Language used for both frontend and backend development.
+7) Redux-Toolkit:State management library for maintaining a global store and seamless access

 Features: